Tools to Keep You Safe

 Working smoke alarms provide early warning of a possible fire and help save lives.
-According to a study conducted by the Building and Fire Research Laboratory, smoke alarms alone in a home can decrease the chance of death in a fire by 63%.
+According to a study conducted by the Building and Fire Research Laboratory, working smoke alarms alone in a home can decrease the chance of death in a fire by 63%.
 Smoke alarms should be checked, tested and cleaned regularly to ensure that they are working correctly.

-If your detector sounds, and people are not feeling ill :
+If your detector sounds and symptoms are not present:

 - Turn off all appliances and sources of combustion.

 - Ventilate the house by opening windows and doors.